gui3/fluidite/README.md

 not to provide full links.

-Another reason, though markdown is a wonderfull language, I use to put spaces, backspaces and ASCI bars to decorate my texts, and that is a **pain** in markdown, especially backspaces (as you will probably see here)
+Another reason, though markdown is a wonderfull language, I use to put spaces, linebreaks and ASCI bars to decorate my texts, and that is a **pain** in markdown, especially linebreaks (as you will probably see here)

 So I decided to **create my own markup language**